 NOT HOT: Financial over-extension, frivolity, living on (bad) credit.

 HOT: A person who has developed a level of self-control and self-mastery.

 NOT HOT: Someone looking to be taken care of.

 HOT: Taking full responsibility for half-assed behaviour, rectifying it immediately.

-NOT HOT: Making vague, weaselly excuses for half-assed behaviour and continuing it.
+NOT HOT: Making vague, weaselly excuses for half-assed behaviour and then continuing it.

 HOT: Saying you're going to do something and doing it, on time.

 NOT HOT: Saying you're going to do something but then consulting your psychic who tells you not to do it unless six particular signs as well as a white eagle's feather show up within fourteen days.
 Staying in a state of "tortured" limbo for months, hashing it over ad nauseum with every person you know to the point that people start avoiding your ass.

 If you recognize yourself on the NOT HOT list, never fear.
 You have eight full months to move yourself onto the HOT list.
 And if you recognize yourself on the HOT list, congratulations.
 Get ready to be a hot commodity.